BestWillInTheWorld/techshed-hugo/content/_index.md

   enable: true
   title: Techshed Frome
   subtitle: >-
-    * Interested in tech?

-    * Working in tech and want to share & expand your skills?

-    * Does working on real-world issues using technology appeal to you?
+    Interested in tech? - Working in tech and want to share & expand your skills? - Does working on real-world issues using technology sound good?

-    * Come along and meet interesting people, share ideas and develop your skills.
+    <p>Come along and meet interesting people, share ideas and develop your
+    skills.</p>
 about:
   description: >-
     Through a combination of regular weekly sessions, community projects and